-Booking opens at 9am on 28 March: click here for more details.
-The performance on 24 June is broadcast live in cinemas all over London: click here for more details of the relay.
+Click here for returns.
+The performance on 24 June is shown live in cinemas all over London: click here for more details of the relay.

 Royal Opera House

 Bow Street, Covent Garden, London, WC2E 9DD | MAP